GrishonNganga/BuhTig/README.md

 ## Description

 This application allows a user to search for a Github's user and or repositories by using Github's API.
+A user first sees my Github account on the `/home` page and repositories listed on the `/repositories` page.
+The user can serach for a user or repo on the search bar up top.
+With one caveat however. ~Being on the homepage one can search for users only, and being on the repositories pagas well can only search for repositories.

 ## Setup/Installation Requirements